 Plainpalais neighborhood in Geneva.
-We used to go to Luigia (http://www.luigia.com) in Geneva for pizza quite often, and they have recently opened up a location in Nyon, which is close to where we live now, so I’m looking forward to picking up that habit again.
-In my hometown Antwerp, I love to go for coffee at Kolonel Koffie (http://www.kolonelkoffie.be), and I adore the private dinner club Klein (http://www.klein.agency).
+We used to go to Luigia ( http://www.luigia.com ) in Geneva for pizza quite often, and they have recently opened up a location in Nyon, which is close to where we live now, so I'm looking forward to pick up that habit again.
+In my hometown Antwerp, I love to go for coffee at Kolonel Koffie ( http://www.kolonelkoffie.be ), and I adore the private dinner club Klein ( http://www.klein.agency ).

-What does your Josefina contains?
+What does your Josefina contain?
 Do you have any

 tips for mums to make the best use of theirs Josefina?

-Is there any mum’s that inspire you?
+Is there any mom's that inspires you?
 If so, who

 So many moms on Instagram inspire me.
 It would take too long to name them all, but suffice it to say that I adore everyone I follow.
 So many of them commented on the pictures I shared of Juliet in the beginning, when she was having a hard time due to a milk allergy.
 It was a tough time for me, too, and I got so much support from the Instagram community.
 In 'real life' there are a lot of women in my environment who are entrepreneurs and women who work hard to find that balance between their families and their careers.
 They inspire me to no end.